eqv/hash_by_ref/README.md

 # HashByRef

-This is a small helper crate to use `Rc<T>` as hash keys where equality is supposed to be determined by the object's identity (i.e. by the value of the pointer).
+This is a small helper crate to use `Rc<T>` as hash keys where equality is supposed to be determined by the underlaying reference identity (i.e. by the value of the pointer).
 It provides a type `HashByRef<T>` that can be used as key in the hashmap.

 ## Quick Start